Skip to main content

 Jardin des Plantes

-Originally known as the Jardin du Roi, the Jardin des Plantes was founded in 1626, and was used as King Louis XIII’s personal herb garden.
-Today, the expansive botanical garden is the largest and most important in France.
-It encompasses several gallery spaces, a zoo, numerous garden areas and hothouses, and a working botany school.
+Originally known as the Jardin du Roi, the Jardin des Plantes was founded in 1626 as King Louis XIII’s personal herb garden.
+Today, the expansive botanical garden is the largest and most important in France, and it includes thousands of plant species, museums, a zoo, and more.
+It’s also one of the world’s oldest and grandest gardens; it has been delighting the public for almost 400 years.

 Located along the Seine in Paris’ 5th arrondissement, the Jardin des Plantes is an oasis-like green space that makes for a perfect urban retreat.
 Covering a total of 69 acres (28 hectares), it’s the largest botanical garden in France, and it has been a registered Historic Monument since 1993.
 The Jardin des Plantes comprises numerous individual gardens that showcase both native French species as well as exotic specimens from around the globe.
 Additionally, it houses several museum spaces (including the Gallery of Evolution, the Gallery of Mineralogy and Geology, the Gallery of Paleontology, and the Gallery of Botany, and the Children’s Gallery), as well as a botanical school and the Ménagerie, a zoo.